codebydaud/finguard-bank-app/README.md

 # bank-app-v2

-Bank App
+Overview
+The Bank App is a simple online banking platform built using modern web technologies.
+It supports two types of users: Admin and Customer.
+Customers can create accounts, transfer funds, view their transactions, and manage their profiles, while admins can manage customer accounts and view transactions.
+The app uses JWT (JSON Web Token) for secure authentication and authorization.

+Features
+Customer Functionalities:
+Create an Account: Sign up for a new account.
+Login: Authenticate using credentials (with JWT token handling).
+Fund Transfer: Transfer funds between accounts.
+View Transaction History: View the transaction history of your account.
+View Profile: View and manage your personal information.
+View Balance: Check your account balance.
+Logout: Securely log out from the application.
+Admin Functionalities:
+Login: Authenticate as an admin using credentials (with JWT token handling).
+Create an Account for Customer: Add new customer accounts.
+View All Accounts: View details of all customer accounts.
+View Transactions of Customers: Access the transaction history of any customer.
+Update Customer Profile: Edit personal information of any customer.
+Delete an Account: Remove a customer account.
+Logout: Securely log out from the admin panel.
+Technology Stack
-Frontend: React JS
+Frontend:

+React.js (with Material-UI for styling)
+Axios for API calls
+React Router DOM for routing
+Backend:

-Backend: Spring Boot
+Spring Boot (REST API)
+Spring Security for JWT-based authentication and authorization
+Database:

-Database: MySQL
+MySQL

-User Types: Admin, Customer

-Customer Functionalities: Create an Account, Login, Fund Transfer, View Transactions History, View Profile, View Balance, Logout

-Admin Functionalities: Login, Create an Account for Customer, View All Accounts, View Transactions of Customer, Update Profile of Customer, Delete an Account, Logout
+Security
+JWT Authentication: The app uses JSON Web Tokens for user authentication.
+After logging in, the backend issues a JWT, which is stored in the frontend (e.g., localStorage).
+Each subsequent request to the server includes this token for user identification.
+Role-based Access Control: There are two roles: Admin and Customer.
+Specific routes and functionalities are protected based on the user’s role.